alastairpurvis/mjolnir/README.md

 ## React AJAX Library

-Super lightweight AJAX component for GET and POST requests with zero dependencies.
+Mjolnir is a lightweight, dependency free AJAX component for GET and POST requests.
 Minified file comes out to just 1.48 KB.
 Can be used as a React component or just as a plain JavaScript function.

 #Usage
 ####React